HiveMinds/bash-log/Readme.md

 # Remove the submodules if they were still in the repo.
 git rm --cached dependencies/bash-log/bash-log

-# Remove and re-create the submodule directory.
+# Remove and create a directory for the dependencies.
-rm -r dependencies/bash-log/bash-log
+rm -r dependencies
-mkdir -p dependencies/bash-log/bash-log
+mkdir -p dependencies

 # (Re) add the BATS submodules to this repository.
-git submodule add --force https://github.com/hiveminds/bash-log dependencies/bash-log/bash-log
+git submodule add --force https://github.com/HiveMinds/bash-log dependencies/bash-log

 # Update all submodules
 git submodule update --remote --recursive